nikclayton/pachli-android/tools/mkrelease/README.md

 You will need:

-- A fork of the Tusky repository on GitHub
+- A fork of the Pachli repository on GitHub
 - TODO: Describe the access rights

 ### `init`

-> Note: Run this from the root of a checked out Tusky repository.
+> Note: Run this from the root of a checked out Pachli repository.

 Creates the initial release workspace and saves key metadata.